basil1987/crossplane-springpeople-part2/Lab-Setup.md

 2) K3D to setup a local kubernetes cluster
 3) kubectl to talk to the cluster
 4) Crossplane installed on the cluster
-5) Crossplane providers - crossplane-aws-provider, upbound-aws-provider, kubernetes-provider, helm-provider
+5) Install Crossplane providers - crossplane-aws-provider, upbound-aws-provider, kubernetes-provider, helm-provider
+6) Configure Crossplane providers
-6) AWS Configurations using which Crossplane can manage your aws account.
+7) AWS Configurations using which Crossplane can manage your aws account.

 #### 1) Setting up Docker.